As I mentioned in the section About Me

 , during my journey as a therapist I have develop a passion for Attachment Theory

 Why is that?
 People secure attachment is the number one predictor of emotional regulation and resilience in life.
-So most people that don’t have that attachment style tend to develop unhealthy coping mechanisms to deal with their symptoms or life difficulties.
-But don’t worry.
-The good news is that you can change and earn a secure attachment and heal the traumas.
+So, most people that don’t have that attachment style tend to develop unhealthy coping mechanisms to deal with their symptoms or life difficulties.
+However, don’t worry.
+The good news is that you can change.
+Moreover, you can earn a secure attachment and heal the traumas.
 As an attachment and trauma expert I use the following modalities in my therapy work.

 About EMDR ( Eye-Movement Desensitization and Reprocessing )